Organization of the Scout Movement of Kazakhstan: History

 In 1999, Kazakhstan held the First International Scout Camp "Kakharman-99", and in 2003 held WINGS2003, a subcamp for 10 to 14-year-olds.
 On October 5, 2004, the Internet Access and Training Program (IATP) brought together 20 Scouts from Kazakhstan and Uzbekistan for a two-hour online discussion of their activities from the IATP access sites in five cities in Kazakhstan and three in Uzbekistan, aimed to bring together representatives of the Scouting movements from these countries to promote friendship and cooperation.
 Scouts from Kazakhstan named as their main challenge a lack of funds, and the difficulty of building a successful fundraising operation.

 With the 1991 breakup of the Soviet Union, it was suggested that the Türkiye İzcilik Federasyonu assist in the creation of Scouting movements in the Turkic Central Asian republics of Kazakhstan, Kyrgyzstan, Turkmenistan and Uzbekistan, but it is uncertain if this plan ever materialized.

 WOSM recognition

 In October 2007, the World Scout Bureau received an application for membership in WOSM from the OSMK.
 In accordance with the requirements of the WOSM Constitution, the World Scout Committee considered this application at its meeting from September 28 to 30, 2007, and recommended that it be accepted.
 The OSMK was declared a WOSM member on January 16, 2008.
 In becoming a member of WOSM, OSMK will become a member of the Eurasia Scout Region, if it so desires.

 If Kazakhstan had chosen not to become a member of the Eurasia Region, they would have been eligible to join the European Region, as Germany was responsible for the support of OSMK.
 The WOSM constitution contains no obligation for National Scout Organizations to join the regions, but it is strongly expected.

+In October 2023, OMSK will join the Asia Pacific Region, as the Eurasian region will be dissolved.